 What are the Effects of a Toxic Boss?

-The management sets the tone in a workplace, if the tone is negative, then being in that environment day after day, or in some cases, year after year will inevitably start to affect an employee in many aspects.
+The management sets the tone in a workplace, if the tone is negative, then being in that environment day after day or year after year, will inevitably affect the employees.
 Sometimes an individual’s self-confidence plummets, workplace performance decreases and stress increases.
 Over time, it gets more and more difficult for a person to go to work.
 The individual may absorb the negativity at work and it will spill over into their personal life.

-If individual workers are suffering then, the organization as a whole is also going to be affected by the toxic leader.
+If individual workers are suffering then, the organization as a whole is also going to be affected by the toxic boss.
 The mood of the person in charge determines the tone of the work environment, the tone impacts behavior and behavior impacts results.
-High running costs and above average staff turnover rates have been shown to be associated with the presence of a toxic leader.
+High running costs and above average staff turnover rates have been shown to be associated with the presence of a toxic boss.

 Why are Toxic Bosses the Way They are?